Underground Railroad To Mexico: U.S. Slaves Escaped To Freedom South Of The Border

 Tejanos led escaped slaves to freedom on the underground railroad to Mexico.

-Mexico refused to sign an escaped slave treaty with the U.S. - "All people were free when they set foot in Mexico."
+Mexico refused to sign an escaped slave treaty with the U.S. "There are no slaves in Mexico."

 According to History.com, researchers report evidence that 5,000 to 10,000 escaped slaves fled to freedom in Mexico, where slavery was abolished in 1829, over 30 years before it was abolished in the U.S.